EVENTS

 The events also provide an opportunity for participants to get to know the candidates and ask questions, and to better understand the critical need to support women of color candidates to ensure greater representation.
 Through these events, Representation Matters is building a community that has a deep commitment to supporting and uplifting women of color candidates.

 Representation Matters continues to build its host network and the community of people nationwide who are committed to supporting and electing more Black women and women of color.
-Recognizing the particular challenges of the midterm elections, Representation Matters hosted 16 events, including 7 virtual and 9 in-person.
-These events featured a total of 19 women of color candidates, including 4 Senate candidates, 12 frontline and red to blue House candidates, 2 candidates for Governor, and 1 candidate for statewide executive office.
-Through the events and other fundraising efforts, Representation Matters raised close to $1.3 million in the 2022 cycle, bringing the total raised for Black women and women of color candidates since its inception two years ago to $2 million.
 We strongly support campaign finance reform, and know that the current laws create even greater inequities for women of color.
-Until that changes, we will continue to build support for Black women and women of color candidates, in an effort to help level the playing field.
-We’re ready for the 2024 cycle!
+Until that changes, we will continue to build support for Black women and women of color candidates in an effort to help level the playing field.

 STAY UP TO DATE ON OUR EVENTS